simeononsecurity/simeononsecurity.ch/content/articles/free-oracle-certifications-cybersecurity-it-professionals/index.en.md

 ## [**Oracle University and Its Offerings**](https://education.oracle.com/learn/oracle-cloud-infrastructure/pPillar_640)

 In the dynamic world of technology, continuous learning and professional development are paramount for staying ahead.
 Enter **Oracle University**, the esteemed training arm of **Oracle Corporation**.
-With its comprehensive education and certification programs, Oracle University empowers individuals and organizations to excel in the realm of Oracle technologies.
-Let's delve into the **key features** that make Oracle University a go-to resource for learners:
+With its comprehensive education and certification programs, Oracle University empowers individuals and organizations to excel in Oracle technologies.
+Let's dig into the **key features** that make Oracle University a go-to resource for learners:

 - **Labs on OCI Free Tier**: Oracle University recognizes the importance of hands-on experience in mastering **Oracle Cloud Infrastructure (OCI)**.
 To facilitate practical learning, they offer labs on the **OCI Free Tier**.
 These labs provide a cost-free environment for learners to explore and experiment with OCI features and services, reinforcing their understanding of key concepts covered in the certifications.